 This read-only attribute returns True if RPD (Received Power Detector) is triggered or False if not triggered.
 The RPD flag is triggered in the following cases:

-- 1. During RX mode (when listen is True) and an arbitrary RF transmission with a gain above -64 dBm threshold is/was present. - 2.
-When a packet is received (instigated by the nRF24L01 used to detect/"listen" for incoming packets).
+1. During RX mode (listen = True) and an arbitrary RF transmission with a gain above -64 dBm threshold is/was present.